AaronYuuu/nbaproject/README.md

 Data hygiene is critical: handling quirks in team naming (trailing “*” characters) and missing values taught me to build robust preprocessing steps first and to reduce the confusion of variable names.
 Model evaluation workflow: splitting data, training, predicting, and computing accuracy reinforced best practices in building ML pipelines end to end.
 Performance tuning: seeing how small refactors in pandas can yield big speedups inspired me to always profile data-processing code before scaling up
+Spending more time brainstorming before diving into a project can be very helpful and would have saved me a lot of time scrambling around looking for a dataset

 ##What I'm Still Working On
 Implemting seaborn and matplotlib to graph out heatmaps and highlight the correlation between specific varaibles allowing me to fine-tune features